wuduhren/Mr-Ride-iOS/README.md

 ## Mr.Ride iOS
-> We wanted to improve the experience of biker tracking their activities.
-Mr.Ride is an tracking app which allows us to track your routes, health information, distance improvement, and share our lifestyle on social media.
+> We wanted to improve the experience of biker tracking their exercise activities.
+Mr.Ride allows us to track routes, health information, distance improvement, and share our lifestyle on social media.

 # Example
 ![](https://i.imgur.com/KAEZOkD.png)